 Heel Pain in Kids

-With football season well underway and now in playoffs, Corsicana Foot & Ankle is seeing an influx in children/teenagers suffering from heel pain.
+With football season well underway and now in playoffs, the foot doctors at Family Foot & Ankle Centers are seeing an influx in children/teenagers suffering from heel pain.
 Even though there are a number of possible causes for this heel pain in children, the vast majority of these kids are suffering from a condition known as Sever’s Disease (Calcaneal Apophysitis).
 This is most commonly seen in kids from 8-15 years old that are active.